A Simple Investing Guide for Growing and Protecting Your Money

 “No wise pilot, no matter how great his talent and experience, fails to use his checklist.” – Charlie Munger

-I hope this guide will also help you on your financial journey.
-You’ll learn about:
+I hope this guide helps you on your investing journey.
+Good luck out there.

 What is investing?